laurabenestan/Pcadapt/README.md

 - an extended MAP file (*.bim) that contains information about the allele names, which would otherwise be lost in the .bed file

 Now extract the information of the order of each SNP in the vcf file.
+***Model organism***.
 If you have info on chromosome or scaffold position, you may want to use the first and second column of your vcf (i.e. CHROM POS).
-If you do not hav ethis information, you may need to extract the third colum of your vcf (i.e. ID).
+***Non-model organism***.
+If you do not have this information, you may need to extract the third colum of your vcf (i.e. ID).
 ```{r, engine = 'bash', eval = FALSE}
 grep -v "#" nameofyourfile.vcf | cut -f 3 > yournumberofsnps.txt
 ```